abtinshahidi/Foundation_applied_machine_learning/notebooks/week3/week3.md

 ### **A simple for loop:**

-In the following cell, we are going to calculate the probablity of getting all the values in the data-set, while using differnt $p$.
+In the following cell, we are going to calculate the probability of getting all the values in the data-set, while using different $p$.
 Since, we can assume that the experiments are independent, we can simply multiply all the probabilities.
 Then looking for the $p$ value which maximize that probability; or in other words, is the most likely value for $p$ given our data-set.

 You should notice that we are using the **Bayes' law** again; we are looking for $P(p|X)$ in which $X$ is the whole data-set.
 But, we can turn that around and look for much simpler quantity, using Bayes' law: $P(p|X) \sim P(X|p)$